-The Growth Drivers Submodel, which prioritizes parcels for residential growth, was updated using the latest input data: roads and interchanges, developments, selected commercial land uses, residential land uses, and coastal and inland waters.
+The Growth Drivers Submodel, which prioritizes parcels for residential growth, was updated using the latest input data: roads and interchanges, developments, selected commercial land uses, and coastal and inland waters.
+Also, residential land use was replaced with water utility service area boundaries.

 In addition to updating the model, some adjustments were made to the default driver values.
-First, any parcels with vacant land uses that were developed during or after the launch year (2022) were assigned a driver value of 100 to ensure they would be built by 2025.
-Second, the driver values for any vacant plat-ted residential parcels within a development were averaged with a higher value to boost their development potential.
-(This value was typically 99 but sometimes slightly varied by county.)
-Third, the driver values for vacant non-platted parcels within developments were averaged with a higher value to boost their potential.
-(This value was typically 99 but sometimes slightly varied by county.)
+First, any parcels with vacant land uses that were developed during or after the launch year (2023) were assigned a driver value of 100 to ensure they would be built by 2025.
+Second, the driver values for any vacant platted residential parcels within a development were averaged with a higher value to boost their development potential.
+(This value varied by county but was typically between 93 and 99.)
 Third, the driver values for vacant non-platted parcels within developments were averaged with a higher value to boost their development potential.
-(This value was typically 90 but sometimes slightly varied by county.)
+(This value varied by county but was typically between 85 and 93.)